tachiyomiorg/website/website/src/docs/guides/reader-settings.md

 ### Default reading mode <Badge type="info" text="Paged (right to left)" />

-This setting sets the reader's default direction when you open a manga.
+This setting sets the reader's default direction when you open a series.

 ::: tabs
 == Paged (RTL)